Nikki L. Nollen, B.S., M.A., Ph.D.

 Professor, Population Health

-Dr. Nicole Nollen is a Professor in the Department of Population Health at the University of Kansas School of Medicine and co-leader of the Cancer Prevention and Control program within the University of Kansas Cancer Center (KUCC).
+Dr. Nicole Nollen is a Professor in the Department of Population Health at the University of Kansas School of Medicine, co-leader of the Cancer Prevention and Control program within the University of Kansas Cancer Center (KUCC), and PI of the KL2 training program within Frontiers Clinical and Translational Science Institute.

 Dr. Nollen received her PhD in counseling psychology from the University of Missouri at Kansas City and was a postdoctoral fellow in the Department of Preventive Medicine and Public Health at the University of Kansas School of Medicine before joining the faculty.
 Her career is focused on understanding social and behavioral determinants of health and health behaviors among vulnerable populations.
 Dr. Nollen has maintained a continuous stream of funding in this area since 2002.